 Will you still purchase it?

-Now you found that builder of property A is reputed (management criteria) and there is no reason for it to be at 20% discount but there are some problem with papers of the builder.
+Now you found that the builder of property A is reputed (management criteria) and there is no reason for it to be at 20% discount but there are some problems with the papers of the builder.

 Will you still purchase it?

 I am sure you will not because the price of property A is lower, but there is not much value in that property.

 Fundamental investment is not about investing in mid-cap companies operating like large-cap companies but in companies with a unique product or solution that can withstand the profit margins and dominate the segment they operate in for an elongated period.
 It is better to pay a premium for a great company with great management and business than get an excellent price for an averagely good company and business.